-Today’s post is written by Dr. Dennis R. Halpin, an Assistant Professor at Virginia Tech whose research examines how race, class, and gender shaped the 19th and 20th century urban experience in the United States.
+Today’s post is written by Dr. Dennis Patrick Halpin, an Assistant Professor at Virginia Tech whose research examines how race, class, and gender shaped the 19th and 20th century urban experience in the United States.
 He’s been conducting research at the National Archives at Philadelphia, focused primarily on the records of the United States District Court for the District of Maryland.

 Sometimes when researching the past, small seemingly insignificant items can make a huge difference.
 In this case a stenographer’s receipt helped me draw connections that I had been searching for over the course of 10 years.